stoplightio/spectral/docs/guides/4-custom-rulesets.md

 # Custom Rulesets

-Customising existing rulesets might be all you need at first, but at some point you will want to make a custom ruleset.
+Customizing existing rulesets might be all you need at first, but at some point you will want to make a custom ruleset.
 For example, the OpenAPI and AsyncAPI rulesets help create better quality descriptions of APIs, but you could create a custom ruleset to tell you how to make better APIs.
 This approach is how huge companies automate [API Style Guides](https://stoplight.io/api-style-guides-guidelines-and-best-practices/?utm_source=github&utm_medium=spectral&utm_campaign=docs), instead of writing up giant Wiki documents that nobody reads.

 If you'd like to make sure your APIs are consistent and high quality before they've even built, create a ruleset with rules that define how URLs should work, what security schemes are appropriate, or what error formats should be used.
 Read our article _[Six Things You Should Include in Your API Style Guide](https://blog.stoplight.io/six-things-you-should-include-in-your-api-style-guide?utm_source=github&utm_medium=spectral&utm_campaign=docs)._